Minimizing the Maximum Interference is Hard: NP-Completeness

 For the reduction we need for any grid graph of maximum degree $3$ a polynomial construction of a set of nodes such that there is a Hamilton path in the grid graph exactly if there is a spanning tree with maximum interference at most $3$.
 We may assume that the grid graph has no isolated vertex because in that case there is no Hamilton path and we can check this in linear time.

 A vertex $x\in\mathbb{Z}\times\mathbb{Z}$ of the grid graph is represented by a set of nodes (which we call a \emph{vertex gadget}) containing the following nodes: \begin{itemize} \item a \emph{center node}: a node at position $x$, \item \emph{satellite nodes}: three further nodes at three disjoint positions from the set $\{x\pm (0,1/4),\ x\pm (1/4,0)\}$.
 The satellites are chosen such that the vertex gadget has a satellite node on every edge at $x$ of the grid graph.
-If the degree of $x$ is less than 3, the remaining satellites can be chosen arbitrarily. \end{itemize} Two satellites (from different vertex gadgets) on the same edge of the grid graph are called \emph{partners}.
+For every vertex of degree less than 3, the remaining satellite is placed such that the distance between the remaining satellites of neighboring degree-2 vertices is larger than 1.
+This can be achieved by greedily placing the remaining satellites for each chain of degree-2 vertices. \end{itemize} Two satellites (from different vertex gadgets) on the same edge of the grid graph are called \emph{partners}.
 Figure~\ref{fig:gadget} shows a grid graph of maximum degree $3$ and a corresponding node set.

 For the NP-hardness we need to prove that the grid graph has a Hamilton path exactly if the corresponding node set has a spanning tree with interference at most $3$.
 We get one of the implications by constructing such a tree from a Hamilton path.